matteobaccan/dbchat/README.md

 ### 🔍 Smart Data Exploration
 - **Database discovery**: "What tables do we have?"
 "Show me the customer table structure"
-- **Relationship understanding**: Claude explains how your tables connect
+- **Relationship understanding**: The AI model explains how your tables connect
 - **Data quality insights**: Find duplicates, missing data, and anomalies

 ### 💼 Business Intelligence Made Easy